braintribehq/models2019/README.md

 - The chosen model can be inspected.

 Here below, we outline three running case studies where the Ecore2GmModel transformation generated the Model APIs that, once installed in Tribeifre, are parsed and generate the the corresponding in-memory representation that are finally shown in the graph-based graphical models editor.

+### Install Epsilon
+In order to execute the transformations of the case studies, the latest version of the [Eclipse Epsilon framework] (https://www.eclipse.org/epsilon/download/) have to installed in Eclipse (preferred installation package [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/))

 ### Case Study 1
 Db.ecore is a simple Ecore Model defining the generic structure of a DB in Ecore.